 When two Colorado Trail thru-hikers passed us on the way down from Hope Pass, I told them we had cold sodas at the bottom, just off-trail.
 We found them waiting for us at the turn-off, where they left their packs and followed us to the Jeep for two tenths of a mile.
 Dad murmured, “I’d never hike this far off-trail for just a soda.”
 We always had more than enough to share a few cans, but when I showed up to check out Cottonwood Pass for our 19th meetup, I ended up giving out half a dozen sodas in just the hour or so I was there.
 Since I was planning on spending the night, it was clear I was going to need more soda.
 I knew Dad was set to arrive early the next morning, so I also picked up some pancake mix.
 I was heating up the griddle when he showed up and told me, “I’ve been dreaming about pancakes!”
 While I whipped them up, he resupplied, and as soon as he was done, both eating and packing, he was back on the trail to make a few more miles.

 Though I enjoyed dishing out trail magic and the social interactions that ultimately followed, it didn’t leave me with much downtime.
 For our 20th meetup, I sought out a dispersed campsite just before Monarch Pass where I could chill out by myself.
 Remarkably, I had full cell signal, so with my laptop plugged into the solar-charged battery and tethered to my phone, I was able to create a cozy, off-grid studio in the rooftop tent to do some writing and catch up a little bit on the outside world.
-I felt like dinner was in a carnitas/sausages rut, so when Dad arrived, I attempted a meatball dish with mushroom gravy, canned green beans, and a quinoa/rice blend that ended up tasting better in my head than on the plate.
+I felt like dinner was getting in a carnitas/sausages rut, so when Dad arrived, I attempted a meatball dish with mushroom gravy, canned green beans, and a quinoa/rice blend that ended up tasting better in my head than on the plate.
 By no means inedible, but IKEA Swedish meatballs they were not.
 I blame the canned green beans.

 After hiding out in the woods, I found myself missing the energy of the trail.
 Conveniently I was able to park right next to it, atop Sargents Mesa, for our 21st meetup.
 Not long after I arrived, hikers began showing up, and the soda flowed.
 Many were familiar faces from Cottonwood Pass who told me how excited they were to spot La Jeep in the distance.
 Dad arrived the next day in dire need of a shower.
 No sooner did he start to strip than an imposing group of 8-10 large, bearded, and tattooed dirtbikers showed up and corralled themselves near the Jeep in order to fix a flat on one of their bikes.
 The water in the solar shower had not yet received the benefit of much sun (and frankly, it rarely got more than lukewarm), eliciting awkward laughter from the bikers (who, as it turned out, were really sweet guys) as Dad yelped and hollered himself clean.
 That night we each got our own ribeye steak.